HEALTH AND WELLNESS

 External Funding Opportunities

 We encourage applicants to apply for fellowships from sources other than UC Berkeley.
-U.S. citizens and permanent residents are particularly encouraged to apply for the National Science Foundation (NSF) and the National Defense Science and Engineering (NDSEG) fellowships.
+U.S. citizens and permanent residents are particularly encouraged to apply for the National Science Foundation Graduate Research Fellowship Program (NSF GRFP) and the Department of Defense National Defense Science and Engineering (DOD NDSEG) fellowships.
 Information and forms can also be found at university career offices.
 In addition, some corporations award fellowships to their employees.
 Many governments also award fellowships for overseas study.

 In addition, U.S. citizens are encouraged to apply for the many external fellowships for which they are eligible: